Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettingsTermination.rst.txt

       :literal:`bool` that dictates whether the :literal:`limitValue` is used as a lower-limit (true) or as a higher-limit (false).

+   - :literal:`terminateExactlyOnFinalCondition`

+      :literal:`bool` that determines if the integrator will either stop exactly on the final condition (true), or if the integrator will terminate on the first step where it is violated (false), which is the default value.

 .. class:: PropagationHybridTerminationSettings

    It may be possible that the user desires to terminate a propagation according several criteria, where such criteria may or may not be fulfilled simulataneously.
 The constructor for this derived class is: